samjgorman/p2p-tool/README.md

 WIP

 ## Documentation
 Documentation generated from Typedoc is accessible from the docs folder.
-To update the documentation, run the following command...
+To generate and or update the documentation, run the following command...

 ````
 npx typedoc